cbaretzky/BuildingEnergySimulation/README.md

 building= bes.Building(loc="Markt, 52062 Aachen")
 ```
 Will generate the building as a frame for all components.

-The next step is the add the relevant components to the building:
+The following steps are about adding the relevant components to the building:

+#### Walls
+Walls are part of the thermal hull of the building.
+The majority of thermal energy is usually transfered through walls.

-Adding a wall to the Building can be done as following:
+Adding a wall to the Building can be done as follows:
 ```python
 bes.Wall.reg(building, bes.DEFAULT_LAYERS['Brick_Granite'], area=400)
 ```
-the layers for walls and windows are lists of dictionary containing the relevant phyical parameters to simulate the thermal properties in one Dimensions:

-The "Brick_Granite" layer from the integrated sample layers is defined as
+the layers for walls and windows are lists of dictionary containing the relevant phyical parameters to simulate the thermal properties in one Dimensions: The "Brick_Granite" layer from the integrated sample layers is defined as
 ```python
 [{
 'c_v': 1000.0, #Heat capacity